scrapinghub/web-poet/docs/intro/overrides.rst

         default_registry[package_C.PageObject3],  # ApplyRule(for_patterns=Patterns(include=['site_C.com'], exclude=[], priority=500), use=<class 'package_C.PageObject3'>, instead_of=<class 'GenericPage'>, to_return=None, meta={})
     ]

-Another approach would be using the :meth:`~.PageObjectRegistry.search_overrides` functionality as described from this tutorial section: :ref:`intro-rule-subset`.
+Another approach would be using the :meth:`~.PageObjectRegistry.search_rules` functionality as described from this tutorial section: :ref:`intro-rule-subset`.
-The :meth:`~.PageObjectRegistry.search_overrides` is quite useful in cases wherein the **POP** contains a lot of rules as it presents a utility for programmatically searching for them.
+The :meth:`~.PageObjectRegistry.search_rules` is quite useful in cases wherein the **POP** contains a lot of rules as it presents a utility for programmatically searching for them.